 How to know upgrade space is available

-Expert Flyer, a paid service, gives you the ability to check for some upgrade space with Hawaiian Airlines, but unfortunately only for the more expensive Flex Upgrades.
-Since Expert Flyer doesn’t provide access to the lower Saver Upgrade space and it costs money to use, you’re better off calling Hawaiian if you’re not already a subscriber.
+Expert Flyer®, a paid service that allows you to check awards, upgrades, flight availability, seats and fares, allows you to check for some upgrade space with Hawaiian Airlines, but unfortunately, only for the more expensive Flex upgrades.
+Since Expert Flyer doesn’t provide access to the lower Saver space and it costs money to use, you’re better off calling Hawaiian if you’re not already a HawaiianMiles member.

 Can you waitlist if no upgrades are available?

-How to book the upgrade
+How to book an upgrade

-Do upgrades get lounge access?
+Do upgrades come with lounge access?

 How much do cash upgrades cost?